yCodeTech/horizontal-timeline-2.0/README.md

-Horizontal Timeline
+Horizontal Timeline 2.0
 =========

-An easy to customize, horizontal timeline powered by CSS and jQuery.
+Created by CodyHouse.
 Adapted by Studocwho.

 This version: